DarrenDuanAU/simple-games/README.md

-# Simple-games
+# Casual Games Hub

-This project has been built from scrach with React.js and SASS.
+Description: This project is a casual games hub built from scratch using React.js and SASS.
+It features a scoreboard and three simple games:

-it contains scoreboard and three basic games:
+- Tetris: Players manipulate differently shaped blocks to create complete rows at the bottom and score points by clearing them.

-- Tetris
+- Sliding Puzzle: Players need to rearrange scrambled puzzle pieces by sliding them, aiming to recreate a complete image.

-- Sliding Puzzle
+- Word Guess: Players guess words based on provided hints, gradually revealing the word by guessing correct letters to win the game.

-- Word Guess
+We harness the power of React.js and SASS technologies to provide an enjoyable gaming experience.
+Players are invited to take on the challenge of various games, exercising their minds and unwinding in the process.

 Demo: https://whitebear-booklet.net